monutech/tito-taco-shop/CONTRIBUTING.md

 6. **Describe Your PR**: Provide a concise title and describe what changes you have made.

-7. **Wait for Review**: Maintainers will review your PR and may request changes.
+7. **Wait for Review**: mastertainers will review your PR and may request changes.
 Be sure to keep an eye on the comments.

 ## Questions?

-If you have questions or need further guidance, feel free to reach out to the maintainers or raise an issue.
+If you have questions or need further guidance, feel free to reach out to the mastertainers or raise an issue.

 ---